Blog Categories

 Everyone meal preps a little differently, but following this basic structure is the best place to start:

-Choose one day of the week to sit down and outline your meal plan for the next seven days.
-Take the following scenarios into account:
+Choose one day of the week to sit down and outline your low-carb keto meal plan for the next seven days, taking multiple scenarios into account.
+Here’s my step-by-step guide to deciding on your menu:

-• Calculate how many meals you’ll eat each day of the week for breakfast, lunch, and dinner, including any snacks or desserts if you plan to have them.
-Put these into a calendar or make it a list broken down by each day of the week.
-Use recipes that already have calories and macros listed so it’s easy to fit them into yours.
+• How many meals?
+Calculate how many meals you’ll eat each day of the week for breakfast, lunch, and dinner, including any snacks or desserts if you plan to have them.
+Put these into a calendar or make a list broken down by each day of the week.
+Use recipes that already have calories and macros listed so it’s easy to fit them into your plan.

-• Account for how many people will be eating the meals and whether or not you plan to have leftovers the next day or a new meal each day.
+• How many portions?
+Account for how many people will be eating the meals and whether or not you plan to have leftovers the next day or a new meal each day.

-• Keep it simple by having the same meal more than once.
-You’ll be able to save cooking time by doubling a recipe and enjoying leftovers.
+• How many repeats?
+Keep it simple by having the same meal more than once.
+You’ll be able to save prep time and cooking time by doubling a recipe and enjoying leftovers.
+Batch cooking can save you a lot of money.

-• Write down the recipes for each meal and the exact ingredients you’ll need for them.
+• What ingredients do I need?
+Write down the recipes for each meal and the exact ingredients you’ll need for them.

-• Decide which day(s) you’ll shop for ingredients and cook the meals.
-Some people prefer to do all in one day, while others prefer to break it up.
+• When do I shop and cook?
+Decide which day(s) you’ll shop for ingredients and cook the meals.
+Some people prefer to do it all in one day, while others prefer to break it up.

-Pro tip: Choose easy recipes with just a few ingredients, and find recipes that have similar ingredients, such as the same meats or vegetables.
-This makes for a shorter shopping list, faster cooking, and less stress.
+Pro tip: Choose easy recipes with just a few ingredients and find recipes with similar ingredients, such as the same meats or vegetables.
+This will result in a shorter shopping list, faster cooking, and less stress.

 Using the ingredients from each recipe, compile your shopping list.
 Break it down by food categories, preferably starting with foods you encounter first at your grocery store.

-A good rule of thumb is to shop the perimeter of the grocery store, because that’s where the butcher and produce sections are concentrated.
+A good rule of thumb is to shop the grocery store’s perimeter, where the butcher and produce sections are typically located.
+The aisles are where you find the most processed and most inflammatory foods.

 Time to cook — this can be a little tricky at first, but it gets easier with practice.
-Here are some tips:
+Here are my top tips for cooking when it comes to meal prep:

-• Have all ingredients out and ready before you begin a recipe.
+• Get out your ingredients.
+Have all ingredients out and ready before you begin a recipe.
 Reaching into the fridge or pantry for things as you read them wastes unnecessary time.

-• Pre-chop veggies and pre-prepare meats before you start cooking.
+• Pre-prep your ingredients.
+Pre-chop veggies and pre-prepare meats before you start cooking.
 You’ll be able to toss these ingredients into the oven, skillet, or food processor right away when needed.

 Once meals are cooked, separate them into containers so they’re ready to go for the week.

-Pro tip: Label each container with a sticky note listing the meal inside, what day of the week it’s for, its macros and the date it was prepared.
+Pro tip: Label each container with a sticky note listing the meal inside, what day of the week it’s for, its macros, and the date it was prepared.
+You can never be too detailed.

-If saving money is one of your main goals of meal prepping, below are some additional tips.
+If saving money is one of your main goals of meal prepping, below are some additional tips I have learned from years of keto meal prepping on a budget:

 • Choose recipes with seasonal produce.
 In-season vegetables and fruits are usually cheaper and more likely to be on sale.

 • Visit your local farmer or farmer’s market.
-Speak with these people.
-It’s likely you can find good deals on higher-quality meats and dairy products by buying locally.
+Speak with vendors in these types of settings.
+You can likely find good deals on higher-quality meats and dairy products by buying locally.

 • Avoid packaged foods as much as possible.
 Packaged foods are almost always more expensive.
-That bagged and pre-washed spinach is super convenient, but it’s much pricier than washing it yourself at home.
+While bagged and pre-washed spinach is super convenient, it’s much pricier than washing it yourself at home.
 Forfeiting a little convenience in these areas can save a lot of cash.

 • Look for special offers, discounts, and coupons.
-Search online or look for deals at the store or in the mail.
+Search online, look for deals at the store, or look for deals in the mail.
 Sign up for grocery store email newsletters to get notified about deals.

 • Make or grow your own items.
-If you have the time, making your own stuff can save money and is usually much healthier.
+If you have the time, making some of your own ingredients can save money and is usually much healthier.
 Here are just a few examples of items you can grow or make on your own instead of buying them at the store:

 • Bone broth